learning-zone/react-basics/next-basics.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-### 48. How do you write E2E tests for Next.js with Playwright?
+## Q. How do you write E2E tests for Next.js with Playwright?

 Playwright is the recommended E2E tool for Next.js (also works with Cypress).